Do you look older than your age? Here’s why

 “Our society has increasingly pushed our population to focus more on appearance, and this can have some negative effects on self-esteem,” he says.
 “Most people do not look like the models we see on television and in print ads.”

 Dr. Krippner thinks a better emphasis for everyone should be on becoming healthier, rather than merely looking youthful.

 “When people become healthier, they generally feel better and live longer,” he says.
 “And a byproduct is that they also look better.”

 For those who may be unhappy or insecure about their appearance, Dr. Krippner offers the following tips:

 - Acknowledge and accept the aging process.
-Few look as good now as they did many years ago.
+No one looks as good now as they did many years ago.

 - If you must compare, compare to others in your general age range and life circumstance, rather than the models portrayed in the media.

 - Most importantly, focus on your good qualities, those not necessarily related to appearance.
 These are much more important qualities in all of us.